dylanaraps/neofetch/README.md

                                 NOTE: --gap can take a negative value which will move the text closer to the left side.
     --clean                     Remove all cropped images
+    --image_border on/off       Add a border around the info in image mode to fix issues with URxvt and XFT fonts.
+    --border_char char          Character to draw the border with.
+    --border_color fg, 000      Change color of border.

     Ascii:
     --ascii value               Where to get the ascii from, Possible values: